Narcissism is one of the most insidious character disorders in existence.

 Acceptance

 As hard as it is, stop fighting.
 Acceptance of your child’s personality and behavior doesn’t mean that you go along with it, giving in to their demands.
 Quite the opposite.
-It means accepting that your child will never change while standing up to their exploitative behavior.
+It means accepting that your child will likely never change while standing up to their exploitative behavior.

 Recognize that you love them dearly.
 Accept that they likely do not and cannot love you back.
 Realize that no matter what you do for them, it will never be enough.
 This will save you a lifetime of heartache and is the only way to protect yourself.